 Investing in notes involves the buying and selling of paper mortgages.
 When a home is purchased with a loan, a “note” is created explaining the terms of the contract.
 For example, an apartment owner decides to sell his property for $1 million.
 He offers to carry the full note (thus allowing the new buyer to avoid using a bank loan), and the new buyer will make payments of 8% per year for 30 years until the full $1 million is paid off.

 If the owner decides he no longer wants to be involved, he may choose to sell the mortgage to a note buyer.
 Just like any other real estate investment, a note will oftentimes be sold at a discount when the seller is motivated.
 A note buyer will then begin collecting the monthly mortgage payments and can keep the note or sell it again in the future.

 Most common strategies

-However, when learning how to invest in real estate, it is not enough to simply know what these property niches are.
-Instead, as an investor you will use a variety of strategies when dealing with these investment niches to produce wealth.
+When learning how to invest in real estate, it is not enough to simply know what these property niches are.
+Instead, as an investor, you will use a variety of strategies when dealing with these investment niches to produce wealth.
 The section below explores three of the most common strategies that you can use to make money with these vehicles.